-This position may be eligible for a Shift Pay Differential.
+This position is eligible for a Downstate Adjustment of $3,026.

 OMH hospital employees must be fully vaccinated or willing to become fully vaccinated against COVID-19.
 Candidates who are not fully vaccinated against COVID-19 may not start working until two weeks after their first dose of a COVID-19 vaccine.

 Some positions may require additional credentials or a background check to verify your identity.